larq/docs/docs/compute-engine/api_page_templates/converter.md

-# Larq Compute Engine Converter
+# Larq Compute Engine Python API

-The LCE converter allows you to convert a Keras model built with `larq` to an LCE-compatible TensorFlow Lite FlatBuffer format for inference.
+The LCE Python API allows you to convert a Keras model built with `larq` to an LCE-compatible TensorFlow Lite FlatBuffer format for inference.
+The package also includes a reference interpreter useful for accuracy evaluation and debugging.

 ## Installation

-Before installing the LCE converter, please install:
+Before installing the LCE Python API and the converter, please install:

 - [Python](https://www.python.org/) version `3.6`, `3.7`, or `3.8`
 - [Tensorflow](https://www.tensorflow.org/install) version `1.14`, `1.15`, `2.0`, `2.1`, `2.2` or `2.3` (recommended):